zmor-prog/Listicle/README.md

 ## Notes

-Describe any challenges encountered while building the app or any additional context you'd like to add.
+Describe any challenges encountered while building the app or any additional context you'd like to add:
+Continuing to learn how to use pico css.

 ## License